From a Page: Release

 From a Page was released exclusively through Burning Shed as a single (five-track) vinyl mini-LP (YES002LP) and as the (four-track) first disc of a 3-CD mini box set (YES002BX) along with a re-release of the band's 2011 double live album In the Present – Live from Lyon, recorded in 2009 by the same line-up that recorded From a Page.
 A digital release came 16 April 2021.
 According to Wakeman, From a Page may be distributed to stores in other countries "at some point in the future".

+An expanded version of From a Page, including tracks from Fly from Here with keyboards by Wakeman and demos, was released in 2026.

 Cover art

 The cover art was made by long-time Yes collaborator Roger Dean.

 Songs

 The vinyl and first CD contain four songs, three being previously unreleased studio songs that were worked on in the Fly from Here sessions in late 2010 and the fourth being a new recording of an unfinished song from the same period named "From the Turn of a Card".
 The song was developed at the same time as the other songs, but not completed.
-"From the Turn of a Card" was subsequently recorded and released in 2013 on the album Ravens & Lullabies by Gordon Giltrap and Oliver Wakeman, with Benoît David on lead vocals.
+"From the Turn of a Card" was recorded and released in 2013 on the album Ravens & Lullabies by Gordon Giltrap and Oliver Wakeman, with Benoît David on lead vocals.
 The "From the Turn of a Card" version here is a piano/vocal duet taking David's vocal from that album and using a newly recorded piano accompaniment by Wakeman.

 Parts of "The Gift of Love" were based on a piece of music developed for a planned Chris Squire solo album in sessions with Gerard Johnson after he and Squire left The Syn.
 More of that piece of music was adapted for use on "The Game", the second track on the band's 2014 album Heaven & Earth.

 A lyric video for the single mix of "To the Moment" was released on YouTube.
 The 4:22 single mix version of the track "To the Moment" was only available on the vinyl edition until the 2021 digital version was released.

+A version of the song "Aliens" also appeared on Squire and Steve Hackett's Squackett project, on the 2012 album A Life Within a Day, with additional writing credited to Hackett, Roger King, and Fran Healy.